 Regular cleaning is a good idea.
 Inspect your A/C coils frequently and clean them every spring before periods of heavy use begin.
 Make sure you schedule annual professional maintenance for your A/C regardless of whether you clean the coils yourself.
 To learn more about this process, please contact us at Ernst Heating & Cooling.
 We have been proudly doing business in the Metro East area – including the communities of Edwardsville, Bethalto and Collinsville – since 1951.

 Our goal is to help educate our customers in Hamel, Alton, Glen Carbon, Highland, Greenville, and Troy, Illinois and surrounding areas about energy and home comfort issues (specific to HVAC systems).
-For more information about cleaning your A/C coils and other HVAC topics, download our free Home Comfort Resource guide.
+For more information about cleaning your A/C coils and other HVAC topics, visit our blog.

 Image courtesy of Shutterstock